AyoubMaimmadi/Crepeto/README.md

 ## Allows the manager the have full managerial control over his business

-### He can Add, Delete, manage and Search Orders, Customer, Suppliers, Employees, and Billing.
+### The manager or admin can Add, Delete, manage and Search Orders, Customer, Suppliers, Employees, and Billing.

 To use/view this system you need to: